 Spathellae is the name given to the variation of this bract structure, it can be defined as the bract which is present where the spadix is branched, and each of the distinct branches of the spadix is covered by a distinct bract structure.

 The common example of apathy bract includes the bract structure of the arum, maize, banana and, the spike of Polyanthus.

 Involucral Bract- These are the bracts that are found in the Compositae family, here the bracts from the whorls just below the inflorescence.
 Some time the bract develops a cup shape structure, this arises due to the fusion of different bract.
-The bract here are of green in colour, they share some similarity in resemblance with the spathy bract.
+The bract here are green in color, they share some similarity in resemblance with the spathe bract.
 Another example of a family that has this type of bract includes family Umbelliferae, this family includes carrots, which possess the involucral bract.

 Scaly Bract- These bracts have a rough and bumpy outer surface.
 These types of bract include the florets of catkin and cyathium inflorescences.
 Another common example where this type of scaly bracts is found is a hop, scientific name Humulus lupulus.
 It is widely used in manufacturing beer, it provides the aroma and taste to the alcoholic beverage.

 Cupule- They are the hard woody bract structure found just below the flower, as the flower matures the bracts generally fuse with each other forming a cup-like structure.
 It covers the base of the fruit.
 The common example of this type of bract plant structure is seen in the oak, birch, and hazelnuts